The Green Bridge

 Odds and Ends From The MUSEUM!

-By Trudy Wyman, Curator, Millinocket Society Museum
+By Trudy Wyman, Curator, Millinocket Historical Society Museum

-Talk began in 1926, but it was 1948 before the bridge was completed and all the previous bits and pieces of road were improved to make Millinocket to Brownville by automobile a reality.
+Talk of a bridge began in 1926, but it was 1948 before the bridge was completed and all the previous bits and pieces of road were improved to make Millinocket to Brownville by automobile a reality.
 The museum has a pen (donated by the Speed family) used by Governor Hildreth to sign the order for the bridge and two photos of the governor and local dignitaries from the local Chamber of Commerce.
 People and businesses on the Millinocket side of the bridge were excited for this event.

-A 1946 scrapbook in the collection had an article from another perspective.
+A 1946 scrapbook in the collection has an article from another perspective.
 It looked at the need for a decent road and bridge and how the lack of such was costing the businesses in Brownville, Milo and surrounding towns.

 Examples cited: 1) Ernest Ladd, owner of four sawmills (Brownville) had to get his pine logs via roads from Mattawamkeag and Lincoln; 2) John Lewis Industries 200 employees (Brownville) made tongue depressors for the Army and Navy and wooden knives, forks and spoons and used birch brought by truck from Howland or shipped from Ft.
 Kent; 3) In Milo, both American Thread Co. (used wooden spools) and B and A Railroad would benefit from a road direct from Millinocket.